 This book is about the apparent incompatibility of romantic love and conventional marriage.
 They go together (the popular song has it) like a horse and carriage.
 But if the horse is ailing or otherwise not up to the task, the carriage will slowly rot away in the carriage house.

 Copulate we apparently must.
-But that has consequences that are not a part of the fairy tale.
-So people end up on the other side of the mirror.
-The world is not about lovers, the realization creeps upon us.
+But the realization creeps upon us that the world is not about lovers.
 It is about 40,000 other things.
-And those have to be dealt with most often before anything else.
+And those have to be dealt with … most often before anything else.

 Thus the title, And They Lived Happily Ever … Before.
 Imagination and reality are often two very different things.
 This book answers the question, “What Does Love Have to Do with It?”
 The answers may surprise you.
 But they will make love affairs that end in marriage far better than you might even imagine they could be.